 The advantages of this class over traditional runtime polymorphism are (1) value semantics (both internally and to client code), (2) not templated, and (3) PUPable, i.e., an instance of Scheme can be sent across the network using Charm++'s pup framework.
 Also, since the class only holds a couple of chare proxies, it is lightweight.

 Example usage from client code:

 // Instantiate a Scheme object Scheme s( ctr::SchemeType::DG ); // see Control/Inciter/Options/Scheme.h // Issue broadcast to child scheme entry method s.bcast< Scheme::setup >(...); // Issue broadcast to base (Discretization) entry method s.disc().totalvol();

 Organization, implementation details, end extension of the class:

-Extending this class to other discretization schemes is done entirely in SchemeBase.
-Adding a new discretization scheme amounts to, at the minimum: (1) Adding a new type of Charm++ chare array proxy to SchemeBase::Proxy, (2) Adding a new type of Charm++ chare array element proxy to SchemeBase::ProxyElem, and (3) Adding a new branch to the if test in SchemeBase's constructor.
+Adding a new child scheme is done by (1) Adding a new type of Charm++ chare array proxy to Scheme::Proxy, (2) Adding a new type of Charm++ chare array element proxy to Scheme::ProxyElem, and (3) Adding a new branch to the if test in Scheme's constructor.

 - namespace inciter